GravityPDF/gravity-pdf-documentation/docs/v6/developers/helper-parameters.md

 ## URL Parameters

-When viewing a Gravity PDF in your browser there's a couple of URL parameters that will assist you.
+When viewing a Gravity PDF in your browser, there's a couple of URL parameters that will assist you.
 A URL parameter is simply a value added to your URL which Gravity PDF can read.
 It might look like this:

     https://gravitypdf.com/pdf/12i0afjafwijww212/?name=value